marco-looy/pega-dx-mcp/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-Here's how you can help:
+Join us in this exciting GenAI Innovation experiment!
+As an experimental project exploring the future of natural language interfaces for enterprise platforms, we welcome community participation in shaping this innovation journey.

 ### Ways to Contribute

-- 🐛 **Report Issues** - Found a bug?
-Let us know!
-- 💡 **Feature Requests** - Have an idea?
-We'd love to hear it!
+- 🔬 **Experiment Feedback** - Share your experiences and insights from testing the prototype
+- 💡 **Innovation Ideas** - Contribute to the GenAI Innovation roadmap with creative suggestions
+- 🐛 **Issue Reports** - Help identify challenges in this experimental environment
-- 🔧 **Code Contributions** - Submit pull requests for fixes and features
+- 🔧 **Code Contributions** - Contribute to the experimental codebase and proof-of-concept features
-- 📖 **Documentation** - Help improve our docs and examples
+- 📖 **Documentation** - Help document learnings and experimental outcomes
-- 🧪 **Testing** - Add test cases and improve coverage
+- 🧪 **Testing & Validation** - Participate in testing new experimental capabilities

 ### Development Setup